Jamie's Kitchen

 Jamie's Kitchen is a five-part British documentary television series that aired on Channel 4 from 5 November to 10 December 2002.
-It follows chef Jamie Oliver as he attempts to train a group of 15 disadvantaged youth, who will—if they complete the course—be offered jobs at Oliver's new restaurant Fifteen.
+It follows chef Jamie Oliver as he attempts to train a group of 15 unemployed youths, who will—if they complete the course—be offered jobs at Oliver's new restaurant Fifteen.
 The series was executive produced by Peter Moore for Talkback Productions, and has since spawned several others along similar lines.
-The show was cancelled due to low ratings.

 Original show

 Of the original 15 cooks, five went on to secure cooking careers.
 Elisa Roche (the only girl to graduate), Ralph Johnson, Tim Siadatan, Ben Arthur and Warren Fleet all ended up working in some of London's best restaurants.
 Johnny Broadfoot, one of the younger original fifteen cooks (who graduated after the previous five), returned to Sydney, Australia as head chef of his co-owned restaurant/bar El Beau Room in Manly, which opened in July 2013, and closed in 2016.

 An article about bullying in the catering industry, written by Elisa Roche for The Guardian, now forms part of the national curriculum.

 One, Kevin Boyle, died at the age of 26.